microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 1. Click 'OK'
 1. Click 'Close & Apply'

+## Architecture

+There are several pieces of the connector that warrant explanation: authentication, paging, and unit tests

+### Authentication

+OAuth

+### Paging

+Paging

+### Unit Tests

+Unit Tests

+## Possible Features for the Future

+The connector supports basic search functionality, but there are some areas of improvement:

+### Fetch records at a specified index

+Data retreival/paging currently starts at index 0, but it could be modified to start at any index.
+This could be useful if users have a large amount of data and want to fetch a subset of it.
+This would require modifications to the paging logic to know where to start.

+### Support all search API arguments

+The Search API has a number of parameters to it: kind, query, offset, limit, sort, queryAsOwner, spatialFilter, trackTotalCount, aggregateBy, and returnedFields.
+The connector could be extended to support sort, queryAsOwner, spatialFilter, trackTotalCount, and aggregateBy.
+It currently makes use of kind, query, offset, liimt, and returnedFields.

+### Improve returnedRecords format

+Passing values to the returnedFields parameter is not the most userfriendly since each field needs to be enclosed in quotes.
+The connector could be modified to add quotations around each field, if the user doesn't provide them, before passing them to the Search API.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a